mk12/sicp/notes/text.md

 #### Frames

-- Painters paint their contents in frames.
+- Painters paint their contents in _frames_.
-- A frame can be represented by three vectors: a position vector for one of the corners, and two vectors going along the edges.
+- A frame parallelogram can be represented by an origin vector and two edge vectors.
-- We can use data abstraction to avoid being specific about how these vectors will actually be represented.
-- We will use coordinates in the unit square.
+- We will use coordinates in the unit square to specify images.
 - We can use basic vector operations to map an image coordinate into a pair of coordinates within the frame.

 ::: exercises